hypercore-one/znn_walletapi_csharp/README.md

 The timer interval the service checks whether the lock timeout has expired.
 Default value is: `"00:00:05"`.

-## PlasmaBot
+### PlasmaBot

 The community plasma bot offers plasma as a service.
-It fuses QSR to a specific address.
+It fuses QSR for a limited amount of time to an address.

-A valid API key most be obtained in order to make use of the plasma bot service.
+A valid API key is needed to make use of the plasma bot service.

 Use the `Api:Utilities:PlasmaBot` configuration section to configure the auto-locker.